Appetizers & Snacks/ fish and seafood/ Pancakes and Crepes/ Savory Breakfast Ideas

 A collage of 3 photos showing how to assemble smoked salmon crepes.

-4. Make the honey-mustard sauce (it’s described below).
+STEP 5: Make the honey-mustard sauce

 A collage of 3 photos showing how to make a honey mustard sauce.

 You can prepare all the ingredients ahead (cook the crepes, make the herbed cream cheese, wash the lettuce, make the honey mustard sauce) and store them in the fridge for up to 3 days.
-Assemble and drizzle with the sauce just before serving.
-For more tips on how to store crepes, check out this recipe: crepes.

-hey make a great make-ahead breakfast.
+This recipe makes a great make-ahead breakfast.

 • We usually eat them for lunch/dinner, but you can also serve them for breakfast.